19pawel970415/ProgrammingInJavaCourseFinalAssignment/README.md

-Final assignment being a part of the University of Lodz Programing in Java course.
+Final assignment being a part of the University of Lodz Programming in Java course.